• Skip to primary navigation

 Bowl of kale and pomegranate salad with apple and quinoa.

-Yes – if you are making ahead it is best to dress the salad, as the lemon from the vinaigrette will help to stop the apples from browning.
-This salad can be kept refrigerated for up to 2 days.
+Kale salad can be made ahead and stored in the fridge for up to 2 days.
+If you are making ahead it is best to dress the salad, as the lemon from the vinaigrette will help to stop the apples from browning.

 Bowl of kale and pomegranate salad with a lemon thyme vinaigrette.
 Shown in a white bowl on a woven mat with a wooden serving spoon.